iLib-js/ilib-lint/README.md

   category is empty.
 Previously, if the source category and the target category were both empty, it would complain that the target string is the same as the source string.
+- fixed parsing of select and selectordinal plurals so they don't complain about a missing "one" category

 ### v1.6.1